-Biotech Stock Pros & Cons
+Biotech Stock Pros and Cons

-Investments in biotechnology stocks can lead to massive gains and make you feel good.
+Investments in biotechnology companies can lead to massive gains and make you feel good.
 However, when things go wrong, they can go very wrong.
 As with any investment, these investments come with their fair share of pros and cons.

 Biotech Stock Pros

 There are several benefits to making the right investments in the sector.
 Some of the most important of these benefits include:

 Investing in the biotechnology industry can prove to be overwhelmingly lucrative.
 Most clinical-stage stocks in this sector trade at prices under $5 per share.
 However, the successful launch of a new treatment option can send the stock soaring in many multiples.
 If there’s ever a sector that creates millionaires, biotechnology is it.